 United recorded approximately \$0.9 billion, \$0.6 billion and \$0.6 billion in expenses related to its CPAs with its regional carriers in which United is a minority shareholder, for the years ended December 31, 2022, 2021 and 2020, respectively.
 United had notes receivables with carrying values of \$62 million and \$28 million due from these companies, as of December 31, 2022 and 2021, respectively.
-There were no accounts payable due to these companies as of December 31, 2022 and \$102 million in accounts payable due to these companies as of December 31, 2021.
-The CPAs with these related parties were executed in the ordinary course of business.
+There were no accounts payable due to these companies as of December 31, 2022 and \$102 million in accounts payable due to these related parties were executed in the ordinary course of business.